-Clay masks are the perfect formula for keeping skin healthy.
+Clay masks are the perfect formula for keeping your skin healthy.

-The many clay available have been dried and ionised by the sun, and are extremely beneficial for the skin.
+They have been dried and ionised by the sun, and are extremely beneficial and have many wonderful properties, and can help a number of skin conditions.

-Below are some different clay you can use in your homemade face masks.
+Below are some different clays you can use in homemade face masks.

 This clay is also referred to as “Montmorillonite“, after the town in France where it was first discovered.
 It is of volcanic origin and is rich in magnesium.